starknet-edu/starknetbook/camp_2/README.md

 3. Test network:
 4. Main network.

-Testing ensures that your code remains reliable even when we change it ([Twilio](https://www.twilio.com/blog/unit-integration-end-to-end-testing-difference)).
-There are at least three types of software testing: unit tests, integration tests, and end-to-end tests.
+Testing ensures that your code remains reliable even when we change it.
+The Rust community thinks about tests in terms of two main categories: **unit tests** and **integration tests**.
+* **Unit tests** are small and more focused, testing one module in isolation at a time, and can test private interfaces.
+* **Integration tests** are entirely external to the library and use its code in the same way any other external code would. ([The Rust Programming Language](https://doc.rust-lang.org/book/ch11-03-test-organization.html)).

 > Protostar provides an environment to write unit tests for StarkNet smart contracts in **Cairo language itself**.
 With the help of cheat codes like `deploy_contract`, it is also easy to write integration tests, deploy single or multiple contracts and examine the internal behavior of such small systems ([Protostar documentation](https://docs.swmansion.com/protostar/docs/tutorials/testing/e2e)).

-In other words, thanks to Protostar cheat codes (a term adopted from Foundry), we can create unit and integration tests.
-To create end-to-end and integration tests, we would need more than assertions; we would need to manipulate the state of the blockchain, check for reversals and events, change our identity, and more.
+In other words, thanks to Protostar cheat codes (a term adopted from Foundry), we can create both unit and integration tests.
+For integration tests, we would need more than assertions; we would need to manipulate the state of the blockchain, check for reversals and events, change our identity, and more.
 For this reason, Protostar provides cheat codes ([Protostar documentation](https://docs.swmansion.com/protostar/docs/tutorials/testing/cheatcodes), [Foundry documentation](https://book.getfoundry.sh/forge/cheatcodes)).
 The cheat codes are implemented using python hints within our tests.

 Ideally, we would like to test all possible flows in our smart contract.
 Thus, our contract would have *100% code coverage*.
 However, we could lag behind this number; Code coverage of 80% is considered a good number.